 The Grampians are located between various towns, with the closest beings Halls Gap, but others include Stawell and Horsham on the Western Highway and Dunkeld on the Glenelg Highway.

-If you are planning on taking your e-bike on a trip with you to The Grampians, this article will answer all the questions you have before you go!
+If you are planning on visiting Grampians National Park by electric bike, this article will answer all the questions you have before you go!

 Are e-bikes allowed in Grampians National Park?

 Yes, e-bikes are allowed in The Grampians!
 However, cyclists must ensure that they follow the state of Victoria’s electric bicycle laws accordingly.

 Victoria defines e-bikes are power-assisted bicycles, which are defined as either one of the two following:

 - A bicycle with one or more auxiliary motors attached, which has a combined maximum power output that does not exceed 200 watts.